What is the tilde key?

 Files that suddenly appear with a tilde are usually a backup of a file that was opened or was still opened.
 For example, with a file named myfile.doc, ~$myfile.doc is created when it is opened in Microsoft Word.
 It is a temporary backup file, which is used to recover data in case the software crashes or shuts down unexpectedly.

-These backup files are usually created in the same directory as the original file and are usually hidden files.
+Backup files are usually created in the same directory as the original file and are usually hidden files.
 Also, these files should be automatically deleted once the file or program used to edit the file is properly closed.

-Yes, this won’t cause a problem with the original file; This only deletes the backup of the original file.
+Yes, this won’t cause a problem with the original file.
+This only deletes the backup of the original file.
 However, if the program that created this file is still open, you may not be able to delete the file.
-To resolve this, close the file or reboot the computer, then try deleting it again.
+To resolve this, close the file or reboot computer, then try deleting it again.

-A file that is only a ~
+A file that is only a ~ (tilde key)

 Users running Microsoft Outlook Express 5.5 or 6 may have a “~” file created after downloading the latest update from Microsoft.
 There is a problem with Microsoft Outlook Express Cumulative Patch 330994 and it is creating a backup of your Microsoft Outlook Express Address Book.
 This file is created in the same directory from which you run Microsoft Outlook Express or the location of the shortcut for Outlook Express.
 For example, if you run Outlook Express from the desktop, it creates a “~” file on your desktop.